ropensci/tacmagic/readme.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-These scripts are in NO WAY affiliated with or endorsed by PMOD Technologies.